Support Bureau - Assistant Chief Jay Powell

 The Canine Unit is comprised of two teams: Officer Shane Menz and his police service dog, Cziko, and Officer Pat Robey and his police service dog, Stryker.
-Our award-winning canine unit is available to the police department to detect narcotics and to track missing persons and eluding suspect.
-As one might suspect, these two officers become very close to their canine partners and provide an excellent resource to other Lewisville Police officers in the course of their normal duties.
+Our award-winning canine unit is available to the police department to detect narcotics and to track missing persons and eluding suspects.
+These teams provide an excellent resource to other Lewisville Police officers in the course of their normal duties.
 This unit is under the command of Sergeant Bill Wawro of the Training Unit.

 SWAT and HNT Teams

-The Investigation Division provides crime scene support and follow-up investigation on all open cases.
-Investigations is divided into multiple sections, each of which is led by a Sergeant.
-Investigations includes the following units: Crimes Against Property, Crimes Against Persons (includes juvenile crime and crime scene technician), Narcotics, and Street Crimes (includes Gang officers).
-Captain Hunter can be reached at email@example.com or 972.219.3537.
+The Criminal Investigations Division (CID) provides crime scene support and follow-up investigation on all open cases.
+CID is divided into multiple sections, each of which is led by a Sergeant.
+Criminal Investigations includes the following units: Crimes Against Property and Crimes Against Persons (includes juvenile crime and crime scene technician) and Sex Offender Registration.
+Captain Hunter can be reached at firstname.lastname@example.org or 972.219.3537.

 Support Operations Division – Captain Chris Butterworth

-The Support Operations Division is managed by a Captain and oversees fleet services, wrecker contract, the Recognition Program, crossing guards, the Traffic Unit, and the Resource Unit.
+The Support Operations Division oversees fleet services, wrecker contract, the Recognition Program, crossing guards, the Traffic Unit, and the Resource Unit.
 The Traffic Unit and Resource Unit are each directly led by a Sergeant.
 The Resource Unit includes Neighborhood Resource Officers, School Resource Officers, and Parking Enforcement.
-Captain Butterworth can be reached at firstname.lastname@example.org or 972.219.5137.
+Captain Butterworth can be reached at email@example.com or 972.219.5137.

-The Traffic Unit is assigned to the Support Operations Division.
-The Traffic Unit, supervised by Sergeant Paul Barron, contains 10 sworn officers.
-The traffic unit focuses on the investigation of crashes and the enforcement of traffic laws.
+The Traffic Unit is supervised by Sergeant Lee Noble and contains 10 sworn officers.
+The Traffic Unit focuses on the investigation of crashes and the enforcement of traffic laws.
 The Unit also has a commercial vehicle enforcement officer whose objective is to reduce commercial motor vehicle accidents through the enforcement of motor carrier safety regulations.

-The Resource Unit is led by Sergeant Gordon Blair.
+The Resource Unit is led by Sergeant Steve Dickens.
 The unit consists of Neighborhood Resource Officers, School Resource Officers, and Parking Enforcement.

-The Neighborhood Resource Officer Unit currently has 4 officers.
+The Neighborhood Resource Officer (NRO) Unit currently has four officers.
 These officers work with citizens and businesses in their assigned areas on special problems as well as assisting with Neighborhood Watch Programs.
 Officers have the ability to conduct crime prevention surveys at residential or business properties.
-More information is available on the Neighborhood Resource Officer Unit page.
+If you'd like to contact your NRO, please visit the Neighborhood Resource Officer Unit page.

-The School Resource Officer Unit provides police presence on LISD school property in order to assist administrators in controlling criminal activity, provide a resource on campus to conduct presentations on law enforcement topics and to be a visible deterrent.
-There are 9 officers assigned to this Program.
-More information is available about the officers and the School Resource Officer Unit page.
+The School Resource Officer (SRO) Unit provides police presence on LISD school property in order to assist administrators in controlling criminal activity, provide a resource on campus to conduct presentations on law enforcement topics and to be a visible deterrent.
+There are nine officers assigned to this unit.
+If you would like to get in touch with the SRO at your child(ren)'s campus, please visit the School Resource Officer Unit page.

 Texas Police Chief’s Recognition Program